evillan0315/ai-planner/README.md

 2. **Set Project Root & Context:** On the Planner page, use the integrated File Explorer to define the local `Project Root` (an absolute path on the host filesystem) and configure `Scan Paths` (relevant files/folders to analyze relative to the root).
 3. **Generate Plan:** Provide a detailed natural language request (or define structured prompt components) and click 'Generate Plan'.
 The UI sends the request, project context, and default instructions/schema to the backend API.
 4. **Review & Edit:** Review the AI-generated structured plan, including the **Thought Process**, **Assumptions**, **Confidence Metrics**, and the detailed list of **File Changes** (patches, additions, deletions).
 Individual file changes (diffs/new content) and plan metadata can be edited before application.
 5. **Apply Changes:** Click 'Apply Plan' to send the executable changes (patches, additions, deletions) to the backend, which attempts to apply them to your local project directory.
 You can also apply changes individually via the action buttons in the File Changes table.
+The **Integrated Terminal** can be used to manually execute post-application commands, such as running tests or build scripts suggested in the plan.

 ---